 (4) water removal alone can also be used to reduce the inhibited CO2 corrosion rate to the design limit.
 The maximum water content in both the gas phase and the liquid phase should not exceed 99 kg/MMSM3; each of the 4 options can independently reduce the inhibited corrosion rate to the design limit;

 (5) under the Material Selection Options, CO2Compass calculated the corrosion allowance (CA) required for carbon steel (5.54 mm) if none of the 4 corrosion control options is used.

 By varying the input parameters, users can optimize a particular CO2 corrosion control strategy with combined use of available options, thus extending the applicability of carbon steels to situations that might otherwise require the use of CRAs.
 This unique feature alone can literally save asset owners millions of dollars.
 A real-life case study is presented in the 5-day course on "CO2 Corrosion Modeling for the Prediction of Internal Corrosion in Oil & Gas Pipelines and Production Tubing".

-Automatically generated and dynamically updated graphs are plotted in real-time as the user makes adjustments to the input parameters.
-These plots include corrosion rate profile, effect of temperature, effect of velocity, and effect of pH on the predicted CO2 corrosion rates.
+Under the Graphs Tab, automatically generated and dynamically updated graphs are plotted in real-time as the user makes adjustments to the input parameters.
+Users have instant access to the bigger pictures of CO2 corrosion under the prevailing operating conditions: